dairiki/lektor-ci/README.md

 Here you'll find example code on one way to build and deploy a [Lektor] website using a [GitHub workflow].

-Included here are two [reusable workflows] that show how to build and deploy (using rsync) a Lektor website.
+Included here are a few [reusable workflows] that show how to build and deploy (using rsync) a Lektor website.

 If you'd like, you may call these reusable workflows from your own